requarks/wiki-docs/navigation.md

 Each navigation item can be either visible to everyone or to specific groups only.

 ![ui-admin-nav-static.png](/assets/ui/ui-admin-nav-static.png =850x){.decor-shadow .radius-4}

+Navigation items can be freely re-ordered using drag-n-drop.

 > When using multilingual namespacing, each language has its own navigation.
 {.is-info}